AndreyKolygin/smja-extension/README.md

 - Optional comment and active toggle

 DOM chains allow multi-step narrowing (selector + text filter + index).
 Script mode is fenced by CSP; use it for same-origin iframes only.
+Custom scripts execute inside the visited page with its permissions, so only use code you fully trust.

 ---